HaasStefan/HaasStefan/README.md

 <a alt="NG Journal Logo" href="https://ng-journal.com" target="_blank" rel="noreferrer"><img src="https://ng-journal.com/assets/ng-journal.png" width="45"></a>

- I am an Angular enthusiast and I enjoy interacting with the community.
-Hence, I created NG Journal, a community blog for Angular, where everyone can create advanced opinionated blog posts for Angular.
-I also share my knowledge on my linkedin by creating frequent Angular tips.
+I am a passionate web developer and freelancer from Austria.
+I am deep into Angular and its ecosystem but I am also intersted in all the other frontend frameworks.
+I have helped various companies, governments and startups in their web journey.

  I like Angular